NovaJacobsen/Shoes-to-exe-proof-of-concept/README.md

 Any file in the src subfolder will be automatically added to the build process.
 Just make sure you load them in app.rb using the require keyword!

 If you need to include more than just source code in the jar, you'll have to make the relevant changes to the `config/warble.rb` file yourself.

+## Improvements
+If you have any suggestions of how to improve this project as a baseline for future projects feel free to create either [an issue](https://github.com/NovaJacobsen/Shoes-to-exe-proof-of-concept/issues) or [pull request](https://github.com/NovaJacobsen/Shoes-to-exe-proof-of-concept/pulls)